Bilbo1Gaming/smart-airsoft-targets/README.md

 Each target:
 - Is battery powered (2500mAh 18650)
-- Has 4 piezo electric discs to detect being shot( and potentially triangulate where it got shot for a more precise game mode)
+- Ha    s 4 piezo electric discs to detect being shot( and potentially triangulate where it got shot for a more precise game mode)
 - Has an esp8266 inside
 - Communicates with a master ESP32 over ESP-NOW
 - Has LEDs to indicate state (whether to shoot or not / how many shots left until target is considered hit / down)